JanHerca/urantiapedia/input/markdown/en/Innerface/Vol12/Innerface_vol12_1.md

 That leaves us with the other question--do universes create themselves?
 The answer again is no, they are created.
 An interesting addition is that they are regulated.
 They do not run down and energy flow is regulated, a cyclic process that is heading towards a steady state equilibrium.

-"Supreme Power Centers are permanently assigned to our local universe.
-These beings receive the incoming lines of power and relay the down-stepped and modified circuits to the power centers of our constellations and systems...Power centers are not, however, concerned with transient and local energy upheavals, such as sun spots and system electric disturbances; light and electricity are not the basic energies of space; they are secondary and subsidiary manifestations."
+“Supreme Power Centers are permanently assigned to our local universe.
+These beings receive the incoming lines of power and relay the down-stepped and modified circuits to the power centers of our constellations and systems...Power centers are not, however, concerned with transient and local energy upheavals, such as sun spots and system electric disturbances; light and electricity are not the basic energies of space; they are secondary and subsidiary manifestations.”
 (456)

 The power-energy supervision of the evolutionary inhabited worlds is the responsibility of the Master Physical Controllers.
 They are able to effect energy control in a collective as well as an individual capacity.
 As requirements vary, they can upstep and accelerate the energy volume and movement or detain, condense, and retard the energy currents.
 They influence energy and power transformations somewhat as so-called catalytic agents augment chemical reactions.
 They function by inherent ability and in co-operation with the Supreme Power Centers.
 (326, 457)